Megaherb: Evolutionary history and ecology

 The origins of the megaherb growth form are enigmatic.
 Several different subantarctic genera independently evolved this trait, which is defining for the genus Pleurophyllum.
-Stilbocarpa megaherbs evolved from ancestors with smaller leaves.
-These plants survived the last glacial maximum on the subantarctic islands and spread northward after its end.
+Azorella megaherbs evolved from ancestors with smaller leaves.
+These plants survived the Last Glacial Maximum on the subantarctic islands and spread northward after its end.
 Related species also occur on New Zealand.

 Megaherbs have been described as a form of gigantism.
 The evolution of the megaherb form may be a consequence of specific conditions in the subantarctic islands.
 The large leaves could be intercepting nutrient-bearing aerosols and trap heat in cold environments.
 Rosette growths reduce wind speeds and wind-driven evaporation and cooling.
 The leaves may also act to absorb heat from diffuse radiation and higher temperatures have been measured in megaherbs than the surrounding environment.
-At the same time, the lack of herbivores, plentiful water and nutrients brought by e.g seabirds and steady temperatures facilitate the growth of large plants.
+At the same time, the lack of herbivores, plentiful water, nutrients brought by seabirds, and steady temperatures facilitate the growth of large plants.
 On Adams Island megaherbs are well developed where they are fertilized by guano.
 In return, birds use them as cover and source of insects and are burrowed by nesting birds.
 Such burrowing may influence the establishment of megaherb communities.
 They are among the first plants to resettle former albatross nests on Adams Island.
 The simultaneous occurrence of large leaves, large underground storage tissues, large seeds and large seed output is also found in megaherbs and appears to reflect unusual adaptations, as resource trade-off would normally prohibit their simultaneous occurrence.

 Herbs with large leaves occur in other places such as Chile, Hawaii, Kenya and New Zealand but there are traits specific for subantarctic megaherbs and there are environmental differences, such as lower and more steady insolation.
 Their evolution may be driven by similar environmental factors that are encountered on high mountains and in polar climates, such as cold and windy weather, and may thus be examples of convergent evolution.

 Wētā, flightless crickets of New Zealand, have been observed to pollinate megaherbs and may constitute their main pollinators.
 Moths have also been observed pollinating megaherbs.